1 Week Before Your Procedure

 New York, NY 10065

-When you arrive at Memorial Hospital, take the M elevator to the 2nd floor.
+Take the M elevator to the 2nd Floor.
 Enter the Endoscopy Suite through the glass doors.

 After changing into a hospital gown, you will meet your nurse.
 They will place an intravenous (IV) catheter into one of your veins, usually in your hand or arm.
 The IV will be used to give you anesthesia (medication to make you sleep) during your procedure.
 You may also get fluids through the IV before your procedure.